The top 20 merchants on the rise of contactless paymentsData Insights 16 May 2017

 Guy Moreve, head of marketing at Paymentsense added: “It’s not just the bakeries, bars and fast food establishments which need to embrace contactless.
 The indication is that even if businesses don’t fall into one of the ‘Top 20’ categories, they’re losing potential sales by not taking contactless payments and should embrace contactless before they get left behind.”

-We have also created a guide on how to choose the right card machine for your business.
+Countertop, Portable or Mobile?
+Not sure which one is best for your business?
+Read our guide on how to choose the right card machine for your business.